strawberrymusicplayer/strawberry/.github/ISSUE_TEMPLATE.md

 ---

-For technical issues, questions and feature suggestions/requests please use the forum on https://forum.strawberrymusicplayer.org/
+For technical issues, questions and discussion please use the forum on https://forum.strawberrymusicplayer.org/ Any issues related to feature requests will be closed.
+See the README for more details.

 Check the Changelog to see if the issue is already fixed: https://github.com/strawberrymusicplayer/strawberry/blob/master/Changelog